WHAT IS CORPORATE BRANDING?

 Put a solid corporate branding strategy in place and you make it easier to:

-When your corporate brand strategy is thought-out, it is easy for your whole company, from shop floor to boardroom, to understand the idea behind it, and to implement the actions required.
+When your corporate brand strategy is well thought out, it is easy for your whole company, from shop floor to boardroom, to understand the idea behind it and implement the actions required.
 The most accessible strategies for corporate branding can enable even entire global corporations to maximise the value of their assets, fixed and non-fixed alike.

-Properly executed corporate branding strategies create a halo effect of Branding Excellence throughout the company’s people, which in turn encourages pride in the business and better performance and results.
-All going well, more people perceive the company as a place worth working; they are attracted to work for you, results kick on again… you see how it works.
+Properly executed corporate branding strategies create a halo effect of Branding Excellence throughout the company’s people, which in turn encourages pride in the business, better performance and results.
+If all is going well, more people will perceive the company as a place worth working for and results will kick on again… you see how it works.
 All rooted in preparing the strategy.

 ARE CORPORATE BRANDING AND COMPANY BRANDING THE SAME THING?

-Yes and no. While we are at this point, let’s add Business Branding and Enterprise Marketing into the mix.
-To a certain extent, they are all pretty similar with only the scale of the project differentiating one from another.
+Yes and no. While we are at this point, let’s add business branding and enterprise marketing into the mix.
+To a certain extent, they are all pretty similar, only the scale of the project differentiates one from another.

-The processes used are essentially identical, and no matter what type of entity you are dealing with, you are still branding a business or organisation of some kind.
+The processes used are essentially identical, and regardless of what type of entity you are dealing with, you are still branding a business or organisation of some kind.

 WHAT IS BRANDING IN BUSINESS AND WHY IS IT IMPORTANT?

-The branding business goes back a long way, and the model of business branding has always been the same, from the days of the Wild West, up to the multi-media market place of today.
-Cattle ranchers in the Old West had to brand-mark their herds to differentiate them from their competitors’ and neighbours’ stock; they did their branding with hot irons, searing letters or shapes onto the hides, literally to mark them out.
-The same still holds today, where companies, products, or services attach a name and a symbol or shape to their goods and communications.
+Business branding goes back a long way, and its model has always been the same, from the days of the Wild West to the multi-media marketplace of today.
+Cattle ranchers in the Old West had to brand-mark their herds to differentiate them from their competitors' and neighbours’ stock.
+They did their branding with hot irons, searing letters or shapes onto the hides, literally to mark them out.
+The same still holds today: companies attach a name, a symbol or shape to their products and services in their communications.

-Now think about how important that is for a second: consider how you would like to be perceived by each group.
+Now think about how important that is for a second and consider how you would like to be perceived by each group.
 Next, think about how each group currently perceives you.
-Is it as you would like?
+Do they align?

 Being part of a business that makes a difference has an inspirational and motivational feeling to it.
-Contributing to the success of a company that is identifiable through a powerful, unique brand image carries a certain cachet.
+A company that is identifiable through a powerful, unique brand image carries a certain cachet.
 It strongly contributes to the success of the company.
 While at the same time, management and staff alike are proud to say they work for a major-league company – after all, these companies are superstars in the marketing universe, and they all have managed to burn their name, mark and attitude onto millions of minds and memories.
 Such companies prosper through more than a logo and a slogan or tagline – their brand touches our emotions and instincts.

 It is important to understand the business of branding.
-Only then can you harness branding’s strengths, and genuinely set about branding your business in ways that help you stand out from the crowd.
-As branding and marketing consultants Propel works with businesses of many sizes, in numerous sectors, to do just that – help you become outstanding and overshine your competitors.
+Only then can you harness the strengths of branding and start branding your business in ways that help you stand out from the crowd.
+As branding and marketing consultants, Propel works with businesses of many sizes, in numerous sectors, to do just that – help you become outstanding and overshine your competitors.
 Check out our Branding services to learn more!

 WHY DO BUSINESSES USE BRANDING?